 Cigarette Smoking and your Health

-What are the health risks if I smoke tobacco?
+What are the risks to my health if I smoke tobacco?

-Chemicals in tobacco are addictive and damage every cell in your body.
-All tobacco products are dangerous to you and to nonsmokers who breathe your secondhand smoke.
+Chemicals such as nicotine in tobacco are addictive and damage every cell in your body.
+Tobacco is dangerous to you and to nonsmokers who breathe your secondhand smoke.
 Even if you are a light smoker, you have an increased risk for cancer, heart disease, and lung disease.
 If you are pregnant or have diabetes, smoking increases your risk for complications.
 Nicotine can affect an adolescent's developing brain.
 This can lead to trouble thinking, learning, or paying attention.

-What are my health benefits if I stop smoking?
+What are the benefits to my health if I stop smoking?

 - You reduce your risk for cancers of the lung, mouth, throat, kidney, bladder, pancreas, stomach, and cervix.
 If you already have cancer, you increase the benefits of chemotherapy by not smoking.
 You also reduce your risk for cancer returning or a second cancer from developing.

 - You reduce your risk for heart disease, blood clots, heart attack, and stroke.

 - You reduce your risk for lung infections, and diseases such as pneumonia, asthma, chronic bronchitis, and emphysema.

-- Your circulation improves, allowing more oxygen to be delivered to your body.
+- Your circulation improves.
+More oxygen can be delivered to your body.
 If you have diabetes, you lower your risk for complications, such as kidney, artery, and eye diseases.
-You also lower your risk for nerve damage that can result in amputations, poor vision, and blindness.
+You also lower your risk for nerve damage.
+Nerve damage can lead to amputations, poor vision, and blindness.

 - You improve your body's ability to heal and to fight infections.

 What are the health benefits to others if I stop smoking?

-- You lower the risks of lung cancer and heart disease in nonsmoking adults.
+- You lower the risks for lung cancer and heart disease in nonsmoking adults.

-- If you are pregnant, you lower the risk of miscarriage, early delivery, low birth weight, and stillbirth.
-You also lower your baby's risk of SIDS, obesity, developmental delay, and neurobehavioral problems, such as ADHD.
+- If you are pregnant, you lower the risk for miscarriage, early delivery, low birth weight, and stillbirth.
+You also lower your baby's risk for SIDS, obesity, developmental delay, and neurobehavioral problems, such as ADHD.

-- If you have children, you lower their risk of ear infections, colds, pneumonia, bronchitis, and asthma.
+- If you have children, you lower their risk for ear infections, colds, pneumonia, bronchitis, and asthma.

 Where can I find support and more information?